-Before considering to take the train for this, you should note that it is much easier to take a direct bus from either KOMTAR in George Town, Sungai Nibong Bus Terminal or Butterworth Bus Terminal.
+Before considering taking the train for this journey, you should note that it is much easier to take a direct bus from either KOMTAR in George Town, Sungai Nibong Bus Terminal or Butterworth Bus Terminal.

 To check fares and departures or to book bus tickets online :

 The most direct route from Penang is to take a regular fast ETS Train from Butterworth to Ipoh.

 From Ipoh Railway Station, you will than have to transfer to the the nearest bus terminal at Medan Kidd Bus Station (less than 10 minutes walk away - 600 metres)

 Buses from Medan Kidd Bus Station to the Cameron Highlands depart four times a day at :

 08:00, 11:00, 15:00, 18:00 (please check locally as these buses may now not be operating).

 Another option is to go to the Aman Jaya Bus Terminal which is the new main bus terminal in Ipoh, located quite a long way out of the city centre (around 11km from the train station).